-- Prepare a sampling of your work for use in a demo reel. - Operate radio equipment. - Analyze your voice and make continuous improvements in your vocal performance. - Broadcast your own sports radio show. - Use social media and new media to reach your audience. - Do voiceovers for commercials, and public service announcements. - Perform an effective interview; gathering the information you need to produce a high quality piece. - Work as a sports radio host. - Write and edit news.

-- Develop skills to become a sport announcer or reporter. - Perform as a sports radio DJ. - Outline legal and ethical issues. - Begin your career in broadcasting using secrets you learned to get into the field. - Utilize broadcasting resources to further your knowledge, skills, and find broadcasting opportunities.
+- Prepare a sampling of your work for use in a demo reel. - Operate radio equipment. - Analyze your voice and make continuous improvements in your vocal performance. - Broadcast your own sports radio show. - Use social media and new media to reach your audience. - Do voiceovers for commercials, and public service announcements. - Perform an effective interview; gathering the information you need to produce a high qualitypiece. - Work as a talk radio host / Work as a sports radio host. - Write and edit news. - Develop skills to become a news anchor, sports announcer or reporter. - Perform as: a Talk Radio host or a Radio DJ or Newscaster / a Sports Radio Host, Play by Play Announcer, Color Analyst. - Outline legal and ethical issues. - Begin your career in broadcasting using secrets you learned to get into the field. - Utilize broadcasting resources to further your knowledge, skills, and find broadcasting opportunities.